dancinllama/lightning-components-tutorial/create-contactlist-component.md

     ![](images/search_contacts_nostyle.png)

-Looks pretty, right?
+The quick action pretty, right?
 No?
 Well, let's style it using the Salesforce Lightning Design System (SLDS).

 ## Step 4: Style the ContactList Component using SLDS